CodeSteel/WoW-GameplayFeatures/README.md

 # World of Warcraft - Gameplay Features

 World of Warcraft core gameplay features written in C# using the Unity game engine &amp; FishNet networking library.
+Clean and performant code written for dedicated server & p2p structure using the Observer pattern.

+* Unity 2022.3.14f1
+* FishNet 4.1.6

 ## Action System
 Networked action system with cooldowns and damage/healing abilities.